sidsharma27/Agora-iOS-Tutorial-Swift-1to1/README.md

-# Agora iOS Tutorial for Swift - 1to1
+# Agora iOS Tutorial for Swift - 1 to 1

 ## Integrate the Agora SDK
 Create a new Xcode project and spin it up as a Single View Application.
 Next, open Terminal and navigate to the project folder.
 Now, create a Podfile using `pod init` and open the Podfile.
 Add the 'AgoraRtcEngine_iOS' pod to your Podfile, save it, and install the Podfile back inside Terminal.